ameerhmzx/ameerhmzx.github.io/src/content/work/prodago.md

   - ClickUp
 ---

-I played a pivotal role in the development of Prodago's core web application, employing React and .NET technologies.
-As the lead developer for the frontend,
-I not only spearheaded its creation but also made substantial contributions to the backend.

-Currently, my focus is on a new Prodago product—an AI engine poised to revolutionize the governance process through automation.
-In this capacity, I am tasked with architecting the application and leading its development.
-The venture into the AI domain has been a rich learning experience, particularly in navigating the challenges of constructing a scalable and reliable AI SaaS application.
+I led the development of Prodago's core web application using React, significantly improving its architecture and contributing to both the frontend and backend.
+Currently, I'm focused on a new AI engine for Prodago, aimed at automating governance processes.
+This role involves architecting and leading the development of a scalable and reliable AI SaaS application, providing valuable learning experiences in the AI field.

 - Transitioned frontend app from Kubernetes to static hosting, saving up to 100% on hosting.
 - Managed a high-performing team of 6-8 members, boosting productivity by 20% with agile methods.